browserengineering/book/book/animations.md

-* When running animation frames, if only `needs_paint` is true, then compositing is not needed, and each animation in `composited_animation_updates` can be committed across to the browser thread:
+* When running animation frames, if only `needs_paint` is true, then compositing is not needed, and each animation in `composited_animation_updates` can be committed across to the browser thread.
+Also, rename `CommitForRaster` to `CommitData`, because raster is not necessarily going to happen:

 ``` {.python}